royanish0410/test-track/src/app/api/quiz/teacher/readme.md

                         "Our weight increases permanently",
                         "Air pressure increases"
                     ],
-                    "correctone":"The floor pushes us up with more force" },
+                    "correctone":"The floor pushes us up with more force", "questionImg":"imgUrl"
+                },
                 {
                     "question": "Why does a metal spoon feel colder than a wooden spoon at the same room temperature?",